frontenddogma/web-development-glossary/manuscript/r.md

 : An element whose representation is outside the scope of CSS; they are external objects whose representation is independent of the CSS formatting model.
 Put in simpler terms, they are elements whose contents are not affected by the current document’s styles.
 The position of the replaced element can be affected using CSS, but not the contents of the replaced element itself.
 Some replaced elements, such as `iframe` elements, may have style sheets of their own, but they do not inherit the styles of the parent document.
 Typical replaced elements include `iframe`, `video`, `embed`, and `img`.&nbsp;[‡](#m-replaced-element)

 Representational State Transfer
 : A group of software architecture design constraints that bring about efficient, reliable, and scalable distributed systems.
 A system is called RESTful when it adheres to those constraints.
-The basic idea of REST is that a resource, e.g. a document, is transferred with its state and relationships (hypertext) via well-defined, standardized operations and formats.
+The basic idea of REST is that a resource, e.g., a document, is transferred with its state and relationships (hypertext) via well-defined, standardized operations and formats.
 Often APIs or services call themselves RESTful when they directly modify a type of document as opposed to triggering actions elsewhere.&nbsp;[‡](#m-rest)

 Request
 : In HTTP, a client’s message to a server soliciting a response.
 A request message consists of a request line (e.g., `GET /images/logo.png HTTP/1.1`, which requests a resource called /images/logo.png from the server), request header fields (e.g., `Accept-Language: en`), an empty line, and an optional message body.&nbsp;[†](#w-http)